 In Florida, personal injury cases have to be filed within a certain time frame.
 The Florida Legislature has set these deadlines in specific statutes, called statutes of limitations.

-According to Florida Statute 95.11, personal injury claims must be filed within 4 years from the date of an accident.
+According to Florida Statute 95.11, personal injury claims based on negligence must be filed within 2 years from the date of the accident.

 If a victim does not meet that deadline, then no matter how serious their injuries may be the lawsuit will not be permitted to continue.
 By law, the judge is required to grant a motion for summary judgment in favor of the defendant, thereby ending the lawsuit forever.